MyIpWasLocalhost/flamepost/readme.md

 - providing APIs for sending and receiving messages from back end
 - show the post contents on the frontend

+## To-Do List
+- [ ] Backend Refactor: API completion for applying to all the posts
+- [ ] Page Refactor: homepage display listing of the newest posted/replied post
+- [ ] Page Refactor: aethesetics
+- [ ] Page Refactor: guidelines, unsecure post warnings, and disclaimer
+- [ ] Feature: Markdown rendering
+- [ ] Feature: Make posting action related to an Email
+- [ ] Feature: Verification code confirming spokesperson
+- [ ] Feature: Report system.
+3 reports on 1 content in the post would make it unavailable; 7 reports on the main post would make it unavailable; 20 reports on a single email would make it banned forever.
+- [ ] Feature: Verification code confirming reports person
+- [ ] Feature: Prevention of abuse of reporting system
+- [ ] Readme update: disclaimer

 ## File Structure

 - `/wwwroot` - storage of statical files(html/js/css)